 Lori earned a Juno and Canadian Country Music Award nomination for Can't Stop the Girl.

 She was mentored by Tammy Wynette, Harlan Howard, and Roy Acuff at the tail end of Nashville's golden era.

 SONY/COLUMBIA Nashville promo shot

 Touring band: Gordie Johnson (Big Sugar), Bucky Berger, Kit Johnson, Danny Greenspoon

-1993 – Lori returns to Canada as her Sony deal wanes and signs to Virgin Music Canada.
+1993 – Lori returns to Canada as her Sony deal wanes and signs with Virgin Music Canada.

-Produced by Colin Linden and John Whynot at the famed Bearsville Studio in Woodstock, New York.
+Colin Linden and John Whynot produced it at the famed Bearsville Studio in Woodstock, New York.
 It features Rick Danko (The Band), Jim Cuddy (Blue Rodeo) on harmony vocals, and Richard Bell (Janis Joplin's Full Tilt Boogie Band) on piano.